Writing a Thesis/Paper

 Note that the introduction is not a related work section.
 Although you might want to motivate your work with drawbacks that you identified in earlier work, make sure to not discuss related work in too much breadth.
 Otherwise the reader gets lost.
 This is done in other parts (see below).
-Use suitable references to related work where necessary (if you refer to a specific technique directly) but as few as possible.
+Use suitable references to related work where necessary (if you refer to a specific technique directly).

 Be explicit about your contribution.
 Be sure to make absolutely clear to say what you do, what is new, how it improves on the state of art and what the advantages are.
 This is what people are interested in.
 The reader will not try to gather that from a lengthy text.
 Ideally, you conclude the introduction with a list of bullet points that summarizes your contributions.

 This part (if necessary) provides background information that is necessary to understand what follows.
-These are theories, methods, techniques that are considered to belong to the standard repertoire in your field but typically are not part of an undergrad course or textbook, so common knowledge cannot be assumed.
+These are theories, methods, techniques that are considered to belong to the standard repertoire in your field but typically are not part of an introductory course or textbook.

 The goal of this part is to provide a precise and factual description of your work.
 It has to be written such that another person is able to reproduce what you have done.